January 27 – March 7, 2021

 Designed in three different energy zones:

-1. One is public space with seating ring hewn from rough granite, surrounding a green patinated fountain urn with female form enhanced by ring of water jets that rise up 18” from the ground and another few inches from the top of the urn that spills to the ground.
+- One is a public space with a seating ring hewn from rough granite, surrounding a green patinated fountain urn with a female form enhanced by a ring of water jets that rise up 18” from the ground and another few inches from the top of the urn that spills to the ground.

-2. Two is private space with granite benches in “waves” with high backs and stands of trees sheltering the space and giving shade in the green months of the year.
+- Two is a private space with granite benches in “waves” with high backs and stands of trees sheltering the space and giving shade in the green months of the year.

-3. Three incorporates the wall of the plaza with rows bronze sconces, miniatures of the fountain urn that are illuminated at night and the floor inset with 12” bronze medallions that illustrate the history and use of the location in Providence history.
+- Three incorporates the wall of the plaza with rows of bronze sconces, miniatures of the fountain urn that are illuminated at night, and the floor inset with 12” bronze medallions that illustrate the history and use of the location in Providence history.

 “ Vortex, Stream and Confluence” Lloyd D. George United States Courthouse 1998 – Las Vegas NV